KatherineMulder/ITPR7.508-Business-Application-Programming-Semester-One-2024/Design/Software Design document.md

 ## 6. Data Design
 ### 6.1 Entity Relationship Diagram
-> The purpose of the Entity-Relationship Diagram (ERD) is to visually represent the structure of the database for the home loan monitor.
-By mapping out entities like "User," "mortgage," "override payment,"and so on, along with their attributes and relationships, the ERD will provide a clear understanding of how data is organized within the system.
-This visualization will aid in the design and development of the tool, ensuring it effectively manages home loans by calculating payments, tracking interest rates, and facilitating management of multiple mortgages. <br>
+> The purpose of the Entity-Relationship Diagram(ERD) is to visually represent the structure of the database for the mortgage calculator, By mapping out entities like "User," "mortgage," "transaction, along with their attributes and relationships.
+The ERD will provide a clear understanding of how data is organized within the system.

 > ![ERD](ERD.png)
 ### 6.2 Data Flow Diagram
 > The Data Flow Diagram (DFD) serves to illustrate the flow of data within the system, showing how data is input, processed, and output.
-It helps in understanding the flow of information and the interactions between different components within the software. <br>
+It helps to understand the flow of information and the interactions between different components within the software. <br>

 > ![DFD](DFD.png)